ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   does not require or assume any particular representation.

 Parameter:
-: Formal parameter that can take Arguments (actual parameters) in a function-expression.
+: Formal parameter (of a function) that can take function arguments (actual parameters) in a function-expression.

 Normalized Path:
 : A form of JSONPath expression that identifies a node in a value by